GEOL 2000 Research and Thesis MS Degree (Thesis Research)

 Prerequisites: None.
 Department Consent Required.

 The scientific communication course is a required course for all MS and Ph.D. students in Geology and Environmental Science.
-It is designed improve your reading, writing, and speaking skills.
-Specifically, the class to provide a foundation to understand the importance of narrative in science communication and effective technical writing, increase self-knowledge about areas to improve in your...
-Read More
+It is designed to improve your reading, writing, and speaking skills.
+Specifically, the class to provide a foundation to understand the importance of narrative in science communication and effective technical writing, increase self-knowledge about areas to improve in your own writing practice, increase comfort and confidence in oral presentation delivery, to adapt a message for multiple audiences, and learn to provide constructive feedback and critical analysis for other scholars.

 Number of Credits: 3